Flint Island: Geography

+There are four lakes of brackish water in the interior part of the island.
+The largest, Lake Arundel, is 168 meters across at its widest and theorised to be the remnant of a lagoon.
+The southernmost lake, Lake Chase, was created by an old well which had overflowed.
+The remaining two lakes, Lake Mago and Lake Bunya, were formed by guano mining.
+There is an abandoned network of tramways on the island that connects to Lake Mago and Lake Bunya, as the sites were once the largest guano mining areas on the island.

+There is a small landing located in the north-west reef that had been blasted in, marked by a 9 m concrete obelisk on the beach.

+Compared to the other Line Islands, Flint appears to experience greater quantities of rainfall, often experiencing weeks of rain at a time.

 History

-Flint island was discovered by the Spanish expedition of Ferdinand Magellan on 4 February 1521, and charted as Tiburones (Sharks in Spanish) because of the many sharks that sailors fished in it.
+Flint Island was discovered by the Spanish expedition of Ferdinand Magellan on 4 February 1521, and charted as Tiburones (Sharks in Spanish) because of the many sharks that sailors fished in it.
 Together with Puka-Puka (named San Pablo) they were named Islas Infortunadas (Unfortunate Islands in Spanish).
+Flint Island was rediscovered on April 8, 1809, by the American captain Obed Chase in ship Hope (belonging to Edmund Fanning).
+On the Island Chase had nailed an American coin to a tree, which would also make him the first known person to have set foot on it.
+This is likely where the modern name was coined.
 A now-discredited theory held that the island was named after Captain Keen, who visited in 1835, but an entry in Krusenstern's Hydrographie der grössern Ozeane, published in 1819, makes it clear the island already had this name.
 Flint Island was claimed under the 1856 U.S. Guano Act, but it was apparently never occupied.

 It was leased by the British to Houlder Brothers and Co. of London who carried out guano digging in the central part of the island from 1875 to 1880 under field manager John T. Arundel.
 From 1881 John T. Arundel & Co. carried on the mining business.
-The excavated areas have since filled with brackish water, forming two or three small lagoons.
+The excavated areas have since filled with brackish water, forming two of the four lakes.
 Coconut palms were planted on the island by Arundel in 1881 and copra was produced until 1891.
-The island was leased in 1911 to S.R.
-Maxwell and Co., Ltd. who employed 30 men and one manager to harvest copra from the approximately 30,000 coconut palms.